standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “But it is not all right, dear.
 The cups cannot be done without.
-The boys have to have their breakfast as usual,” said Mrs. Merry, almost {55}implying that it would be only reasonable to waive this material start to the day.
+The boys have to have their breakfast as usual,” said Mrs. Merry, almost implying that it would be only reasonable to waive this material start to the day.

 “Oh, yes; ring the bell, Johnson,” said Mr.